-Example 1.2.
-Suppose an agent is wondering whether to accept bets on (or against) an event φ , when she realizes that her relevant knowledge about φ is very scarce.
-Recalling our opening example, φ could stand for "In 2015 Japan will have (relative to its GDP) the largest public debt in the world".
-Our agent might reasonably feel reluctant to make a definite probability assignment to φ and choose to consult three experts instead.
-Suppose that their assessments are 60%, 50% and 40% respectively.
-According to these assessments, it would seem entirely reasonable of her to bet against φ if the betting odd is at least 60% and to bet on φ if the betting odd is at most 40%.
+their assessments are 60%, 50% and 40% respectively.
+According to these assessments, it would seem entirely reasonable of her to bet on φ if the betting odd is at least 60% and to bet against φ if the betting odd is at most 40%.
 For intermediate betting odds, it may be preferable not to bet at all.